dballari/dualtone/readme.txt

 == Changelog ==

 = 0.8.3 =
+* remove manual font weights and use custom presets
 * added theme-bar pattern and prevent theme patterns from being unregistered

 = 0.8.2 =